 Norway’s mostly state-owned oil company Statoil rejected three proposals from other shareholders for greener, more ethical operations, ahead of its annual general meeting in Stavanger on Wednesday.
 Controversial issues that shareholders wanted reviewed included oil sands mining in Canada, exploration in the Arctic, and projects and investments in countries known for corruption and dictatorship.

-The Norwegian government owns a 67 percent share in Statoil but is not represented on the board, noted newspaper Dagsavisen.
+The Norwegian government owns a 67 percent share in Statoil, which was fined several years ago for corruption tied to its activity in Iran, but is not represented on the board.
 The state thus plays a largely passive role in Statoil’s affairs and Guttorm Grundt, a former environmental officer for the City of Oslo and a member of the Grandparents’ Climate Action (Besteforeldrenes klimaaksjon) group is among those unhappy about the lack of influence the government and taxpayers have over Statoil’s operations.

 Grundt said it was unacceptable for Statoil to go against the Norwegian and United Nations climate change policies of emission reduction, particularly when the government holds such a large stake in the company.
 Statoil’s 2013 annual report predicted an increase in emissions, because of an increase in production growth and the maturation of some fields on the Norwegian continental shelf.